ml4rrieu/open_science_tools/apc_journal_tables/readme.md

 # Goal

-Produce journal tables to know if a journal publication has recquired Article Processing charges (APC)
+Produce journal tables to know if an article journal has recquired Article Processing charges (APC)

 # Sources used

-the folder `source` must contain two files :
+the folder `source` must contains two files :

 **doaj_journals.csv**

 DOAJ dump at doaj.org/csv
 (see also this [public-data-dump/](https://doaj.org/docs/public-data-dump/) )

 **openapc.csv**